 I usually begin the season with a risotto: during one of the last cooking classes I made pumpkin risotto, finishing it with a handful of grated pecorino and some brown butter and crispy sage.
 I am usually generous in sharing the food, but that time I almost served stingy ladlefuls to my guests as to save some of the risotto for me.
 After the risotti, butternut squash ends up in the oven, sliced or diced, with potatoes, the last eggplants or on its own, seasoned with extra virgin olive oil and Mediterranean fresh herbs or sprinkled with faraway spices as cinnamon, sumac and nutmeg.

 A few years ago butternut squash conquered my heart – and my stomach – with desserts, too.
 I made moist bundt cakes for breakfast, creme brulées, pies and jams, too.
 Today I want to talk about this jam.

 Butternut squash jam with sliced almond

-My butternut squash jam has the same colour of autumn leaves, it is sensuous and silky.
+My butternut squash jam has the same colour as autumn leaves, it is sensuous and silky.
 You will be tempted to slather this jam on a slice of fresh bread, better if a wholewheat or brown bread.
-As soon as you will notice that the jam is flecked with sliced almond, though, you will be tempted to finish the jar with a spoon, as the almonds add a subtle crunch to an otherwise smooth jam.
+As soon as you will notice that the jam is flecked with sliced almonds, though, you will be tempted to finish the jar with a spoon, as the almonds add a subtle crunch to an otherwise smooth jam.